CorundumCore/corundumcore.github.io/_posts/2021-01-10-professionally-transitioning.markdown

 - [x] Build this new website
 - [x] Create a new Jekyll theme *Corundum* for my site so it looks pretty
-- [ ] Use NodeCG to create layouts for my Twitch stream
-- [ ] Release the alpha build of my currently unnamed online TCG
-- [ ] Start podcast/YouTube channel for covering the Seattle Kraken

 ---